Why Are Dogs Scared of Fireworks? How to Keep Your Dog Calm During Fireworks · Kinship

 Health issues related to ingesting fireworks

-Fireworks don’t even have to be lit to cause injury to your pet.
-When roaming the yard after a firework display, dogs may ingest debris or pieces of used fireworks, which contain dangerous chemicals, such as heavy metals, sulfur, and coloring agents.
+Fireworks don’t even have to be lit to cause serious injury to your pet.
+When wandering the yard after a firework display, dogs may eat debris or pieces of used fireworks, which contain dangerous chemicals, such as sulfur, heavy metals, and coloring agents.
 Eating fireworks can cause serious health issues for dogs, such as gastrointestinal distress or even muscle and nerve dysfunction, which can result in permanent damage.

-Fortunately, you don’t need to worry about cats ingesting fireworks because they tend to be more discriminating eaters and likely won’t attempt to eat a used firework.
-But you should always clean up all used fireworks and debris in your yard before allowing your pets outside again.
+You probably don’t need to worry about cats ingesting fireworks because they tend to be more discriminating (read: pickier) eaters and likely won’t attempt to eat a used firework.
+All the same, you should be on the safe side.
+Always clean up all used fireworks and debris in your yard before allowing your pets outside again.

 Tips for keeping your dog calm and safe during fireworks displays

-If you know that your dog is scared of loud noises, make sure to have a plan for soothing your pet during this July Fourth celebrations and know how to calm a dog during fireworks.
-Start by keeping your dog away from any nearby firework displays and safely cozied up in the house.
-If you live in a cold climate, your pet should be safely inside anyway, but make sure you have them in a place in the house where they feel safe when they hear loud noises.
+If you know that your dog is freaked out by loud noises, be sure to have a plan for soothing your pet during Fourth of July celebrations and know how to calm a dog during fireworks.
+Start by keeping your dog away from any nearby firework displays and safely cozied up at home.
+Make sure you have them in a place in the house where they feel safe when they hear loud noises.

 Make sure your pet has proper identification.